Scribbles678/Sparky/docs/README.md

     "apiSecret": "your_api_secret",
     "tradeAmount": 600
   },
-  "riskManagement": {
+  "oanda": {
-    "maxPositions": 10
+    "accountId": "YOUR_ACCOUNT_ID",
+    "accessToken": "YOUR_TOKEN",
+    "environment": "practice",
+    "tradeAmount": 10000
   }
 }
 ```

-**Configuration:**
+**Configuration Notes:**
-- `tradeAmount`: Legacy fallback that is only surfaced in startup logs
+- `webhookSecret`: Legacy fallback for direct webhooks (per-user secrets stored in Supabase)
-- `aster.tradeAmount` (and equivalent blocks for other exchanges): Fixed position size in dollars used for live orders (e.g., 600 = $600 position per trade)
-- `webhookSecret`: Secret token for TradingView webhook authentication
-- `aster`: Your Aster DEX API credentials
-- `riskManagement.maxPositions`: Maximum number of concurrent positions

-**Note:** Set your desired leverage (e.g., 25x) directly on the Aster DEX exchange.
-The bot will use whatever leverage is configured there.
+- `exchange.tradeAmount`: Fallback position size if not provided in SignalStudio order
+- Leverage is set directly on the exchange, not in config

 ### 4. Configure Supabase Integration (Optional but Recommended)